Nepal national cricket team: Beginnings

 Over time, cricket came to be considered a gentleman's sport, and involvement was limited mainly to the ruling Rana family and other members of the Nepali elite.

 In 1946, the Cricket Association of Nepal was formed to promote cricket amongst the aristocracy.
 After the introduction of democracy through the Revolution of 1951, cricket began to spread to the rest of the population.
 In 1961, in an effort to promote cricket to the whole of Nepal, the Cricket Association of Nepal became part of the National Sports Council.
-Nevertheless, the National games tended to be limited to Kathmandu until the 1980s.
+Nevertheless, the National games tended to be limited to Kathmandu Valley until the 1980s.